Cimetière Militaire Allemand de Fournes-en-Weppes

 Rue Francois Marie Raoult, 59134 Fournes-en-Weppes

 During the 1914-18 war, the village of Fournes was located at the rear of the front, stabilized on Aubers-Fromelles since the end of 1914.
 It was a garrison village where the Michon train brought back the dead and wounded every evening.
 The Germans quickly set up a cemetery near the village, making crosses out of wooden planks most of the time.
-This cemetery, unlike a few others (such as Sainghin and Marquillies), has remained in its original location.
+In the 1920s and 30s, German cemeteries were fitted with wooden or iron crosses and began to be planted with trees.
+The big changes came after 1966: new trees, iron or stone crosses depending on the cemetery, and special plaques for German Jews, finally rehabilitated by Germany.

 Location